adamcatto/adamcatto.github.io/_pages/about.md

   - /about.html
 ---

+## Current

 I am a data scientist / scientific programmer in the Neuroscience Department at the Icahn School of Medicine at Mount Sinai.
-I work on machine learning / AI for medical imaging, molecular neurobiology, and automation of neuroscience experiments.
+I work on machine learning, AI, and high-performance scientific computing for medical imaging, molecular neurobiology, and automation of neuroscience experiments.

+## Previous

 Previously I was a master's student in the CUNY Graduate Center's Department of Computer Science, I worked as a graduate research assistant in the [Hunter College Distributed AI Lab](https://anraja.commons.gc.cuny.edu/research-distributed-artificial-intelligence-research-dair-lab/), under the supervision of Professor Anita Raja, where I developed machine learning and data mining methods for clinical applications, with a focus on AI for sequential decision-making and machine learning tasks involving large amounts of missing data.